Bundesliga

 Watch: Germany win their fourth World Cup

-Following Gündoğan's retirement, Bayern's Joshua Kimmich has taken the armband and captained Germany for the first time in their two UEFA Nations League games to date.
-Nagelsmann's men have a win and a draw to their name and are looking to qualify for the finals for the first time.
+Following Gündoğan's retirement, Bayern's Joshua Kimmich has taken the armband and captained Germany for the first time in their three UEFA Nations League games to date.
+Nagelsmann's men have two wins and a draw to their name and are hoping to qualify for the quarter-finals by beating the Netherlands after the ceremony on Monday.